 To check for update in Windows 11, press Win + i to open Settings and select Windows Update from the left pane.
 Click Check for updates and then wait while Windows looks for latest updates for your computer, including missing or outdated drivers.
 If there is any new update, click Restart to allow Windows to install the update during the next restart.

 In most cases, automatic Windows Updates will keep your drivers up to date.
 However, if you have a specific problem with your graphics driver, you can check the optional updates to see if there is any driver listed there that may be of help.
 You can view the optional updates by navigating to Settings > Windows Update > Advanced options > Optional updates.

 Related issue: How To Fix Display Problem in Windows After Update

-Method 3: Update graphics driver via Device Manager
+Update video driver via Device Manager

 Device Manager will allow you to manually choose which driver Windows should check the update for.
 To update graphics driver in Windows 11 via Device Manager, follow the steps below.

 1. Search for Device Manager via Start and open it.